PLK2/Security-Atlas/01-Initial-Setup.md

 # Initial Setup

 To repeat, this guide is a mockup of this process using a text editor.
-A polished, use-specific program is required to test its potential.
-Until then, we'll be using text files.
+A program does not exist with the features we'll discuss (as far as I'm aware).

 The goal: develop a user-friendly atlas, a personal repository, that maps out the characteristics and relationships of a system.